 Nowadays, there are thousands of well-known companies with hundreds of corporate offices in multiple countries.
 It is hard to imagine and believe that many years ago there was only the idea and motivation of founders to create something big.

-Ascendix Technologies is no exception and today we want to tell you our story of becoming leading software development company with diverse expertise.
+Ascendix Technologies is no exception and today we want to tell you our story of becoming a leading software development company with diverse expertise.

 In order to leave no detail to chance, we asked our Chief Technical Officer and Managing Partner Todd Terry to describe the Ascendix journey into software development in first person.
 So, let’s get down to business.